 All men seek happiness.
 There are no exceptions.
-However different the means they may employ, they all strive towards this goal. – Blaise Pascal
+However different the means they may employ, they all strive towards this goal (Blaise Pascal, Pensees, #425).

 But do all men really seek happiness?
 At first glance, it seems not.
 One man seeks the progress of his hobbies, another the padded security of his savings account, and another even seems to act without any forethought whatsoever.

 Admittedly, as in the case of the third example, not all our actions share the same sort of intentionality.
-The person who nervously taps his foot as he works, may do so almost involuntary; but what of the first two examples, as well as, of the pursuit generally considered?
+The person who nervously taps his foot as he works, may do so almost involuntary; but what of the first two examples?

 But one may object to this stance in at least two ways.

-In effect, the words are proved true which Aristotle spoke regarding happiness two thousand years ago, ‘happiness is that for which all other things are sought.’
+In effect, the words are proved true which Aristotle spoke regarding happiness two thousand years ago, that happiness is:

 But where is it to be found?
 And maybe just as importantly, if all that I do is for the sake of happiness, where do my actions prove I think happiness is?
 But lets us at least answer the first by closing in the words Blaise Pascal began at our beginning: